 Got a bad cold?
 Think Twice about Going

-It is very dangerous to travel in the high-altitude places when you are catching a cold because the colds can largely break down our body’s defense system against the harsh environment, such as high altitude, low temperatures, etc. Therefore, it is easy to cause high altitude related sicknesses, the worst of which is the pulmonary edema which may threaten our life if it is not treated well.
-If you are having a cold, you’d better recover from it before boarding your flight to Tibet.
+It is very dangerous to travel in high-altitude places when you are catching a cold because the colds can largely break down our body’s defense system against the harsh environment, such as high altitude, low temperatures, etc. Therefore, it is easy to cause high altitude related sicknesses, the worst of which is the pulmonary edema which may threaten our life if it is not treated well.
+If you have a cold, you’d better recover from it before boarding your flight to Tibet.

 Travel from Lower Altitudes to Higher Altitudes – Itinerary Planning Tips

 When you are planning an itinerary, you have to put the altitude factor into consideration.
-You are suggested to travel the lower altitude places first, then gradually extend your trip to higher places, which will be very helpful for avoiding High Altitude Sickness.
-It is very common that one suffer from High Altitude Sickness in Lhasa, but feels nothing about the high altitude when he/she gets to the Everest Base Camp which has an altitude of 5200 meters.
+You are suggested to travel lower altitude places first, then gradually extend your trip to higher places, which will be very helpful for avoiding High Altitude Sickness.
+It is very common that one suffers from High Altitude Sickness in Lhasa, but feels nothing about the high altitude when he/she gets to the Everest Base Camp which has an altitude of 5200 meters.
 Because he/she will have to spend several days for acclimation.